-You may want to think twice before unfriending someone on Facebook.
-That’s because new research has found that serious real-world consequences come from unfriending someone on social media.
+You may want to think twice before unfriending someone on Facebook: Research has found that serious real-world consequences come from unfriending someone on social media.

-In particular, researchers found that 40 percent of people say they would avoid someone who unfriended them on https://www.businessnewsdaily.com, while 50 percent say they would not avoid a person who unfriended them.
+In particular, the researchers found that 40% of people said they would avoid someone who unfriended them on Facebook, while 50% said they would not avoid a person who unfriended them and 10% were unsure.
 Women were more likely than men to avoid someone who unfriended them, the researchers found.

-"People think social networks are just for fun," said study author Christopher Sibona, a doctoral student at the University of Colorado Denver Business School.
-"But in fact what you do on those sites can have real-world consequences."
+"People think social networks are just for fun," said study author Christopher Sibona, a doctoral student at the University of Colorado Denver Business School at the time of the study.
+"But, in fact, what you do on those sites can have real-world consequences."

-Some of those consequences highlight the way social media relationships affect people in the real world.
-Sibona says the survey results show the effects of being ostracized on social media, citing respondents who reported reduced self-esteem, feelings of not belonging and a loss of control after being unfriended.
-Respondents also say they had a worse mood after a social media breakup.
+Some of those consequences highlighted the way social media relationships affected people in the real world.
+Sibona said the survey results showed the effects of being ostracized on social media, citing respondents who reported reduced self-esteem, feelings of not belonging and a loss of control after being unfriended.
+Respondents also said they had a worse mood after a social media breakup.

 - If the person discussed the event after it happened.